-I have given myself the goal of seeing over 200 different species of bird in the UK during 2017.
+I have given myself the goal of seeing over 200 different species of bird in Scotland during 2017.
 This blog is about how I reach that goal.

 In 2016 I logged 160 different species onto BirdTrack so reaching a figure of 200 this year shouldn't take too much effort.

 I was asked to write the trip report for this event.
 Here it is:-

 The Trip started at the St Mary's car park at the South end of the

 Loch of Strathbeg.
 While we were waiting for people to arrive the

 opportunity was taken not just to catch up with everyone's news but